-- 11.1 Pupils will be added to the waiting lists of community and voluntary controlled schools where they were refused a place in accordance with the provisions of either the Primary or Secondary Co-ordination Schemes or In-Year Co-ordination Schemes. - 11.2 Places will be allocated from the waiting list when the number of pupils in the relevant year group falls below the admission number for that school.
-Waiting lists will be kept in strict priority order against the Admission Policy above.
+- 11.1 Pupils will be added to the waiting lists of community and voluntary controlled schools where they were refused a place in accordance with the provisions of either the Primary or Secondary Coordination Schemes or In-Year Co-ordination Schemes. - 11.2 Places will be allocated from the waiting list when the number of pupils in the relevant year group falls below the admission number for that school.
+Waiting lists will be kept in strict priority order against the oversubscription criteria above. - 11.3 The waiting list for each school will be reviewed and revised each time a child is added to or removed from the waiting list and/or when a child's changed circumstances will affect their order of priority for a school place. - 11.4 The waiting list will be established on the offer day and will be maintained up to the 31 August 2019.
+Any parent wishing to be placed on the waiting list for the subsequent academic year will have to reapply for that academic year.